mulesoft/template-wday2snow-worker2servicerequest-broadcast/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
-This file holds the functional aspect of the template (points 2. to 4. described in the [template overview](#templateoverview)).
-Its main component is a [*Batch job*][8], and it includes *steps* for executing the broadcast operation from Workday to Service.
+This file holds the functional aspect of the template (points 2. to 4. described in the template overview.
+Its main component is a Batch job, and it includes *steps* for executing the broadcast operation from Workday to ServiceNow.